-As a PC Financial (soon to be Simplii Financial) customer for almost 17 years now, I've been taking advantage of no-fee virtual banking pretty much since it first became available in Canada.
+As a Simplii Financial customer (formerly PC Financial) for almost 17 years now, I've been taking advantage of no-fee virtual banking pretty much since it first became available in Canada.

 It's been fantastic.

 I've enjoyed no monthly account fees and unlimited free cheques for that entire time along with earning much higher interest rates on savings than what is offered by the big Canadian banks.
 No complaints here!

 All the while there has been another no fee banking competitor out there: ING Direct.

 I'd always known about them, but their value proposition was never great enough for me.
 However, they were acquired by Scotiabank in 2012, changed their name to Tangerine, and upped their value proposition just enough that I took the plunge and opened my first account in 2014.

 Up To $150 In Bonuses + up to 2.75% Interest For Becoming a Client

 One of the main reasons I decided to open a Tangerine account was because they were giving away up to $150 in cash bonuses for opening new accounts, as part of their rebranding effort to entice new customers.

 Tangerine currently has a similar offer open to new clients: